Presidency University, Kolkata

+Presidency University, formerly Presidency College, is a public state university located in College Street, Kolkata.
+Established in 1817 as the Hindoo College, it was later renamed Presidency College in 1855 and functioned as a leading constituent college under the University of Calcutta.
+It is widely regarded as one of the oldest and most prestigious places of higher education in India.
+Alumni of Presidency University include two Nobel laureates, leaders of the Indian Independence Movement, heads of state, Academy Award winners and pioneers in Bengali art and literature playing a pivotal role in shaping modern Indian and Bengal education and intellectual discourse.

-In its first cycle as a university, Presidency received A grade with a score of 3.04/4.00 by the NAAC.
-Presidency has been recognized as an "Institute of National Eminence" by the UGC.
-It appeared in the inaugural list of top 50 institutions of NIRF rankings in 2016.
-However, NIRF rankings in 2017 and 2018 excluded universities like Presidency University which taught only science and humanities but not engineering, commerce, agriculture etc.
+In its first cycle as a university, Presidency received "A" grade with a score of 3.04/4.00 by the National Assessment and Accreditation Commission.
+It has been recognized as a University of National Eminence by the University Grants Commission.
+It was awarded an "A" grade by the National Assessment and Accreditation Council (NAAC) in June 2024.
+The university received a Cumulative Grade Point Average (CGPA) of 3.13 out of 4, which is valid for five years.

 History

 With the creation of the Supreme Court of Calcutta in 1773 many Hindus of Bengal showed an eager interest in learning the English language.
 David Hare, in collaboration with Raja Radhakanta Deb had already taken steps to introduce English language education in Bengal.
 Babu Buddinath Mukherjee advanced the introduction of English as a medium of instruction further by enlisting the support of Sir Edward Hyde East, Chief Justice of the Supreme Court of Fort William, who called a meeting of 'European and Hindu Gentlemen' at his house in May 1816.
 The purpose of the meeting was to "discuss the proposal to establish an institution for giving a liberal education to the children of the members of the Hindu Community".
 The proposal was received with unanimous approbation and a donation of over Rs.
-100, 000 was promised for setting up the new college.
+100,000 was promised for setting up the new college.
+The 5 Babus who contributed the most in setting up the college with their donations were - Raja Gopi Mohun Deb of Shovabazar Raj, Maharaja Tej Chandra of Bardhaman Raj, Raja Gopi Mohan Tagore of Pathuriaghata, Babu Joy Krishna Singha of Jorasanko, and Babu Ganga Narayan Das.
 Raja Ram Mohan Roy showed full support for the scheme, but chose not to come out in support of the proposal publicly for fear of "alarming the prejudices of his orthodox countrymen and thus marring the whole idea".
+Other eminent personalities of Calcutta at that time, such as Rani Rashmoni, Prince Dwarkanath Tagore, Babu Rajchandra Das and Mutty Lall Seal also donated hefty amounts towards the foundation of the College.